Georgia State University

 The mark supports further symbolism.
 For example, the flame-like aspect can represent both the traditional flame of knowledge as well as the mythical phoenix, the symbol of Atlanta’s post–Civil War rebirth.

 The Georgia State University logo is a registered trademark protected by federal law and should always have the registered trademark symbol ® with it.
-Employees of the university can download the logo from the university’s digital asset library.
-For more details, contact Renata Irving, creative director for Public Relations & Marketing Communications, at 404-413-1363 or email@example.com.
+Employees of the university may request the logo from Public Relations & Marketing Communications.
+For more details, contact Ellen Powell, senior director of strategic communications, at 404-413-1352 or firstname.lastname@example.org.

 Right: Two years after earning an associate of arts degree through Perimeter College, he graduated from the Atlanta Campus with a bachelor’s degree in education.